astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial5.rst

-This section of the :ref:`hod_modeling_tutorial0`, illustrates an example of a component model that depends on the results of some other component model.
+This section of the :ref:`hod_modeling_tutorial0`, illustrates an example of a component model that depends on the results of some other, independently defined component model.

 Overview of the Example 5 HOD model
 ====================================